 Barking: This dog will not be an excessive barker, although he may raise his voice in excitement or frustration.
 Good education and respectful response to their spending needs will help control this aspect.

 Runaway: This adorable companion is not a runaway dog because he greatly prefers to stay with his family.

-Be careful all the same with dogs that are little or not out of the garden every day, they could find the time long and take to their heels to clear their paws and their minds.
+Be careful with dogs that are little or not out of the garden every day; they could find the time long and take to their heels to clear their paws and minds.

 Destroyer: The maturity of the adult Golden dog is relatively late, and destruction may be persistent.
-Nevertheless, a good physical and mental expenditure of the dog, coupled with a firm and coherent education allows this aspect to be controlled.
+Nevertheless, the dog's excellent physical and mental expenditure, coupled with a firm and coherent education, allows this aspect to be controlled.

-Watchdog: Not a guardian, this dog will welcome guests, but also intruders, with pleasure and joviality.
+Watchdog: Not a guardian, this dog will welcome guests, but also intruders, with pleasure and joy.
 This can be an asset or a disadvantage, depending on the expectations of the dog's masters.

 It will of course be necessary to find out about the conditions of the breeding chosen to be sure of having a Golden Retriever puppy that is balanced and conforms to the official standard of the breed.